Helsinki Chemicals Forum is rescheduled to 27.-28.4.2021

 With increasing awareness of the need for safer and sustainable substitution, how can this shift be better incentivised?
 Support of research and development?
 Financial incentives?
 Education and awareness?
 SME capacity building?
 Increased information on substitution needs but also the available substitutes and their properties?
 A panel of stakeholders, from regulators, to industry to civil society will discuss what could help to increase the pace towards the implementation of safer alternatives.

-Moderator: Eeva Leinala, Principal Administrator, OECD
+Moderator: Eeva Leinala, Principal Administrator, chemical safety and biosafety, OECD

 .20:00-22:00 CITY HALL DINNER